 Fetal doppler monitors are also great for high-risk or complicated pregnancies since they have the added peace of mind of allowing the mother to listen to the heartbeat and ensure it’s normal.

 Currently, many fetal doppler monitors are available for home use, and much more affordable than they were at one time.
 That said, some monitors are more accurate and effective than others, so here are our picks for the best fetal doppler monitors on the market.

 Table of Contents

-- How Often Should a Fetal Doppler Monitor Be Used?
+- Things to Consider while Choosing a Fetal Doppler Monitor

 This fetal doppler is roughly the size of a computer mouse and includes a second-generation ground sensor from Medi-K that records even minute sounds from inside the womb.
 It’s also easy to use, only requiring a lubricant, like baby oil or aloe gel, to get started.

 The Angelsounds monitor can also pick up a heartbeat as early as 11 weeks.
 It includes a sound amplifier for enhanced clarity, as well as two audio jacks so that partners can listen too.
 These sounds can be recorded and saved in MP3 or WAV format by connecting to a computer.